TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/overview.md

 ## Input

-The input section defines the source of the data stream.
+The input section defines the publisher source of the data stream.
 Tyk Streams supports various input types such as Kafka, HTTP, MQTT etc. Each input type has specific configuration parameters.

 ```yaml
 input: